Appraisily/WP2HUGO/WP2HUGO-API-FIX.md

 1. Modified the endpoint in `server.js` to extract the keyword from the request body
 2. Updated `hugo-processor.service.js` to pass the keyword to the workflow service
 3. Ensured the service can process a single keyword directly

+### 3. Keyword Research Service Fix

+We added the missing `getKeywordData` method to the `keyword-research.service.js` file, which was being called by the data collector but didn't exist.
+This method:

+1. Calls the existing methods like `researchKeyword`, `getRelatedKeywords`, and `getSerpData`
+2. Combines the results into a comprehensive keyword data object
+3. Includes fallback to mock data if any of the API calls fail

 ## How to Deploy